Stadium Australia: Development

-The reconfiguration work was completed in October 2003 in time for the 2003 Rugby World Cup where the then Telstra Stadium hosted the opening game, two other groups games, both semi-finals, the third-place play-off and final matches of the competition.
-In the first semi-final on 15 November 2003, Australia beat New Zealand 22–10 and then in the second semi-final the following day England beat France 24–7.
-In the final, on 22 November, England beat Australia 20–17 in extra time.
+The reconfiguration work was completed in October 2003 in time for the 2003 Rugby World Cup, when the then Telstra Stadium hosted the opening game, two other groupsgames, both semi-finals, the third-place play-off and the final.

 In 2022, a new scoreboard was installed at the southern end of the stadium, measuring 120 metres wide.
 Also in 2022, the stadium lighting was replaced with new LED sports lights and were first used in Game One of the 2022 State of Origin series.

+In 2023, upgrades of the match day change rooms and media facilities were completed at a cost of $81.4 million ahead of the 2023 FIFA Women's World Cup and were first used for a NRL game between South Sydney and Manly Warringah on 25 March 2023.

 Proposed renovations

 In September 2015, the New South Wales Government announced it intended to upgrade the stadium within the next decade, and install a retractable roof over the stadium.

 On 23 November 2017, the New South Wales Government revealed that Stadium Australia would be knocked down and completely re-built, with a new 75,000 seat rectangular stadium built in its place.
 The announcement was made in conjunction with the unveiling of rebuilding plans for the Sydney Football Stadium in Moore Park.
 The original plan for Stadium Australia was for the demolition to start in 2019 and the new stadium to be completed by 2021.

 On 29 March 2018 NSW Premier Gladys Berejiklian backflipped on the rebuilding plan, and revealed the government would instead refurbish Stadium Australia and reconfigure the pitch dimensions to a permanently rectangular shape.
 This would come at a cost of $800 million, compared to the knock-down and rebuild cost of $1.3 billion.

 On 31 May 2020, the renovation plans were cancelled by the government, who pointed to a shift in budget priorities as a result of the ongoing COVID-19 pandemic.
 The decision meant the stadium remained capable of hosting oval-shaped sports such as cricket and Australian rules football, and retain its capacity to 83,500.